Brent Urban

-Brent Urban (born May 5, 1991) is a Canadian professional American football defensive end for the Baltimore Ravens of the National Football League (NFL).
-He was drafted by the Baltimore Ravens in the fourth round of the 2014 NFL Draft.
-He played college football at Virginia.
-Urban is the 26th Canadian to ever be drafted to the NFL.
+Brent Urban (born May 5, 1991) is a Canadian professional football defensive end for the Baltimore Ravens of the National Football League (NFL).
+He was selected by the Baltimore Ravens in the fourth round of the 2014 NFL draft.
+He played college football for the Virginia Cavaliers.

-Early years
+Early life

-Urban was a notable player on one of the best international hockey teams before taking up football.
+Urban was a notable player on one of the best international ice hockey teams before taking up football.
 At 15, he played alongside four future NHL draftees on the 2006 AAA Mississauga Ice Dogs team that won the Ontario bantam championship and went on to compete internationally.

 He attended Lorne Park Secondary School in Mississauga, Ontario.
 As a freshman, he began playing Canadian football.
-As a junior, he had 16 tackles for loss, 10 sacks, and eight pass break-ups.
+As a junior, he had 16 tackles for loss, 10 tackles, and eight pass break-ups.
 He was a two-time Toronto Star All-Star selection for the football team.

 He was considered a two-star recruit by Rivals.com.